UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 We can also use `read_csv` to read in data directly from a **U**niform **R**esource **L**ocator (URL) that
 contains tabular data.
-Here, we provide the URL to a remote file
+Here, we provide the URL of a remote file
-as the path in `read_csv`, instead of a path to a local file on our
+to `read_csv`, instead of a path to a local file on our
 computer.
 We need to surround the URL with quotes similar to when we specify a
 path on our local computer.
 All other arguments that we use are the same as
 when using these functions with a local file on our computer.